mangstad/freesurfer_to_3dprint/README.md

 # freesurfer_to_3dprint
-utilities to help in 3d printing of freesurfer surface images
+1;3201;0cutilities to help in 3d printing of freesurfer surface images

 This is in extremely early stages.
 The goal is to have a defined pathway to start with a freesurfer recon-all output and end up with a 3d model ready for 3d printing along with having a texture map for the model colored based on a particular chosen parcellation.